kailash-manasarovar/statement/docs/next-batch.md

 1. Paul's description of how he caught Diana as she fell in Camden High Street!

-### May 2025

-1. Babies and pregnancy signals in Israel module 2 May 2025 and how I read it as "when the investigation is over" and everyone can speak plainly, I might consider having babies.
-1. Mrs Wasserman asks me what I think of Jonathan her nephew at the Wall.
-I say he's very nice.
-She stops, then adds quickly, and his wife is very nice too.
-I say I'm sure she is.
-Mrs Wasserman weeps.
-Did she think that was an agreement from me?
-1. May 2025, Steve tells me they're sacking Rosheen.
-Apparently she fell in love with another TT practitioner from overseas (I guess online and then she joined for a session - I think it must be the Australian woman who came in Jan 2025) and this is NOT allowed.
-Steve is disparaging about her, calls her a liar.
-I knew Rosheen from the first course in Cork and we had spoken a lot.
-I had no issue with Rosheen but noticed her boundaries were miniscule, I could practically mind read with her.
-She had expressed a desire to move to Spain with her husband one time and I told her that was a bad idea as it is dangerous for foreign women with sex-gangs operating freely in schools.
-I had written to her and Yvonne too in a panic (not the first time) in September 2024 (I get these dates wrong a lot, confusing 26, 25, 24.. please note that) explaining I was being targeted by criminal gangs in Spain when it was all kicking off big time - photos of murdered women etc, poisoning threats.
-They all knew.

 ### July 2025

 1. Hip/groin started to complain in Cauterets in August.
 I thought I had twinged it while trekking.
 Over next few months, while walking it complained a lot but I kept walking on it, something intensely, like all day just walk walk walk... never had an issue with that before.
 I think the botch (probably not a botch if you let the patient know they have to take A LOT OF REST for it to heal) might have happened in Cauterets, then weakened further in Bangkok, then pop!